 Directors should read and review the following document to fully understand audition procedures and requirements.

-Director’s Responsibility Form – Fall 2023
+Director’s Responsibility Form – Fall 2024 (Coming Soon)

-Procedures and Requirements – Revised Fall 2023
+Procedures and Requirements – Revised Fall 2024 (Coming Soon)

-Fall 2023 – IEP/504 Accommodation Request Form
+IEP/504 Accommodation Request Form – Fall 2024 (Coming Soon)

 Audition Order & Scoring Card

 Feel free to share the Student Procedures document with students as they prepare for their audition.
+(This document will be updated soon for Fall 2024 – check back!)

 The audition consists of the following: